 + B9, B12 and C – together, as well as B12 with dairy products;

-Let's summarize and give below the average indicators for satisfying the daily need of the body for vitamins.
+Let’s summarize and present below the average indicators for meeting the body’s daily need for vitamins.

 Average daily requirement of the body for vitamins

-How many foods to eat to meet the daily need for vitamin
+How many foods to eat to meet your daily vitamin requirement?

 Vit.
 A: Beef liver ~ 30 g or cod liver ~ 60 g, 2 eggs, 80 g raw carrots, 90 g.